apache/kylin/website/docs/development/how_to_write_doc.md

 #### Sidebar
 The Sidebar is managed by __sidebars.js__ , please refer to [Sidebar](https://docusaurus.io/docs/sidebar).

-#### How to add image in doc
+#### How to add an image in a doc
-All image should be put under _images_ folder, in your document, please using below sample to include image:
+All images should be put under the _images_ folder, in your document, please use the below sample to include the image:

 ```
 ![](images/how-to-write-doc-01.png)
 ```

 #### How to link to another page
-Using relative path for site links, check this [Markdown links](https://docusaurus.io/docs/markdown-features/links)
+Using relative path for site links, check this [Markdown link](https://docusaurus.io/docs/markdown-features/links)

 #### How to add source code in doc
-We are using [Code Block](https://docusaurus.io/docs/markdown-features/code-blocks) to highlight code syntax, check this doc for more detail sample.
+We are using [Code Block](https://docusaurus.io/docs/markdown-features/code-blocks) to highlight code syntax, check this doc for a more detailed sample.

 #### <span id="highlight_paragraph">How to highlight a sentence/paragraph</span>
-We recommend you to use [admonitions feature](https://docusaurus.io/docs/markdown-features/admonitions) to highlight a sentence/paragraph, following is a example:
+We recommend you use the [admonitions feature](https://docusaurus.io/docs/markdown-features/admonitions) to highlight a sentence/paragraph, following is an example:

 ```
 :::caution